outdreamer/build-a-cure-1/docs/system_analysis.md

 	- you want to store some common patterns in a data set (such as variable value trajectories, like if butterfly always comes after larvae), so you can identify insights of the data set & similarity to other data sets
 	- the function is a specific implementation of a pattern sequence, restricted to operations & input/output, & there are many functions that can produce each pattern

+why is function different from insight?
+	- function can be an abstract operation applicable to all systems, whereas insights are usually relating one identified object with another identified object, implying a host system like the abstract network if the objects are both concepts & other complex systems on the info layer if the objects are physical
+	- there seems to be a gap in insight coverage bc insights arent normally thought of as numerical, but insights can store math relationships if theyre abstract:
+		"y = 2x" is not an insight, but "the slope of a function is the rate of change" is an insight, and so is "the slope can be determined from the change in y / the change in x"
+	- core functions like "split this sequence into its smallest parts" arent an insight, its a function
+	- it might be an insight if it was "the optimal way to solve an unknown problem is break it down", which has a related object in the form of the function output (achieve the intent: "solve a problem")
+	- functions are relationships between objects like insights are, but insights contain information about optimal & true paths between objects

 why is strategy different from insight?
 	- insight is the rule, strategy applies a rule in a context to achieve a goal